vdm-io/Joomla-Component-Builder/README.md

 TODO
 ======

-- Add automatic (REST) API ability for all components build with [JCB](http://joomlacomponentbuilder.com).
-So we can link any component build with JCB to an Android/Apple APP.
 - Add automatic unit testing.
 To nurture pipeline integration for all components build with [JCB](http://joomlacomponentbuilder.com).
 - Team collaborative development across [JCB](http://joomlacomponentbuilder.com) installations offline and online.
 - Documentation (maintained by the community) for [JCB](http://joomlacomponentbuilder.com). (help us select the best system for this)